Macrocephaly In Babies: Possible Causes, Diagnosis & Treatment

 1. Can a child with macrocephaly be normal?

-Yes.
-If many individuals in your family have a large head (macrocephaly), your child is meeting overall developmental milestones and has a normal neurologic finding, it can be considered a normal and healthy condition.
+Yes, if many individuals in your family have a large head (macrocephaly), your child is meeting overall developmental milestones, and has a normal neurologic finding, it can be considered a normal and healthy condition.
 However, ensure to get your baby checked for any underlying medical condition (9).
+A regular check-up to monitor your baby’s head circumference and other associated symptoms can help in early intervention and better outcomes.

 2. What are the symptoms of macrocephaly?